sakisiil/Origin-Datapacks/README.txt

 Can't open trapdoors, doors and gates
 Can only eat trash food (everything that gives 1 saturation + rotten flesh)

+Bumblebee 1.17
+Night- If you go outside at night, you're gonna get weakness 3 and slowness 3 Poison- You give poison 3 if you hit or shoot anyone that isn't undead Bloom- You get saturation near at least 9 flowers, you can not eat normal food.
+Lives- You have 3 hearts less than a normal player Flight- Toggle primary key to levitate
+Death- Death button.
+That's it.
+(Only kills the bee origin user) Water- You take damage in water
+NEW!
+Short haha- You're 1 block tall.
+(THIS ONLY WORKS WITH EXTRAORIGINS AND PEHKUI INSTALLED!
+Everything else works with only Origins mod)

 If there's any problems with the origin, use the issues tab, or DM me on Twitter @sakivsiil or on Reddit u/sakisiil